mafifafm/pxt-microbit/docs/test/courses/csintro/radio.md

 ![Combo Box Example](/static/courses/csintro/radio/combo-box.png)

-This lesson covers the use of more than one micro:bit to share and combine data.
-You will send and receive numbers and strings in a series of guided activities, then create a project that makes use of the micro:bit's powerful Radio blocks.
+This lesson covers the use of more than one Ragga to share and combine data.
+You will send and receive numbers and strings in a series of guided activities, then create a project that makes use of the Ragga's powerful Radio blocks.

-**Please note that this lesson is centered around the micro:bit's communication capabilities, so testing the code in this lesson will require two micro:bits.**
+**Please note that this lesson is centered around the Ragga's communication capabilities, so testing the code in this lesson will require two micro:bits.**

 ## Lesson objectives